 Today, as one of the Lord’s apostles, I charge you to prepare spiritually and in every other way to be prepared for the important work ahead for you to do.

-They laid the foundation.
-Ours is the duty to build on it.
+Gordon B. Hinckley speaks of the noble pioneers.
 The pioneers were people of great faith, of tremendous loyalty, and of unbending integrity.